billfitzgerald/infosec-primer/testing_scenarios.md

 ## E2.1 Summary

-[Encryption](glossary.md#h.glossary-encryption) and [Transport Layer Security](glossary.md#h.glossary-transport-layer-security) are among the fundamental components of securing applications and the information they transmit and store.
+[Encryption](glossary.md#h.glossary-encryption) and [transport layer security](glossary.md#h.glossary-transport-layer-security) are among the fundamental components of securing applications and the information they transmit and store.
 Encryption converts information into an unintelligible form that can only be decoded (or "decrypted") by a recipient who holds the code required to reverse the encryption.
-"Transport Layer" is a technical term for the mechanisms and pathways used to transmit information between a user and an internet service.
-"Transport Layer Security (TLS)", as the name implies, refers to the suite of protocols and techniques used to protect the security, privacy, and integrity of internet communications.
-TLS is often also called "SSL" ([Secure Socket Layer](glossary.md#h.glossary-secure-socket-layer)), particularly when used with browser and application communications.
-Strictly speaking, SSL is a precursor of TLS but the terms are commonly used interchangeably.
+"Transport layer" is a technical term for the mechanisms and pathways used to transmit information between a user and an Internet service.
+"Transport layer security" (or TLS), as the name implies, refers to the suite of protocols and techniques used to protect the security, privacy, and integrity of Internet communications.
+TLS is often also called "SSL" ([secure socket layer](glossary.md#h.glossary-secure-socket-layer)), particularly when used with browser and application communications.
+Strictly speaking, SSL is a precursor of TLS, but the terms are commonly used interchangeably.
 To be consistent with other documentation and discussion, this document uses "SSL" in contexts where it is typically called SSL (such as browser traffic with a server), and "TLS" elsewhere.

-TLS protects the integrity of internet communications in two important ways: Adding trust that the messages are coming from the authentic source and have not been tampered with, and protecting the privacy of the message contents from others who may access network traffic.
+TLS protects the integrity of Internet communications in two important ways: Adding trust that the messages are coming from the authentic source and have not been tampered with, and protecting the privacy of the message contents from others who may access network traffic.

-The [certificate](glossary.md#h.glossary-certificate) mechanism creates a registration system that adds trust that the internet service is not being impersonated by someone else.
-There are also Message Integrity checks that protect against someone tampering with the message between the sender and receiver.
+The [certificate](glossary.md#h.glossary-certificate) mechanism creates a registration system that adds trust that the Internet service is not being impersonated by someone else.
+There are also message integrity checks that protect against someone tampering with the message between the sender and receiver.
 (This is known as a [man-in-the-middle attack](glossary.md#h.glossary-man-in-the-middle) attack).
 In most cases these checks are implemented within the browser or mobile app and are not easily observed by end users.

 TLS uses encryption to protect sensitive data from unauthorized viewing by those who can observe network traffic.
-A common situation where encryption is important is a shared wifi hotspot such as a coffeehouse, airport or public library.
+A common situation where encryption is important is a shared Wi-Fi hotspot such as a coffeehouse, an airport, or a public library.
 Communications sent without encryption can be captured and freely read by others who are on the same network.
-For example, without TLS, a user's login ID and password could be [snooped](glossary.md#h.glossary-snooping) by someone on the network, or a user's [authentication cookie](glossary.md#h.glossary-auth-cookie) could be stolen and used in a [session hijacking](glossary.md#h.glossary-session-hijack) attack that allows an adversary to take control of someone's account (more information on authentication and [cookies](glossary.md#h.glossary-cookies) is included in section E5 [Authentication Token and Cookie Handling](testing_scenarios.md#h.testing-auth-token)).
+For example, without TLS, a user's login ID and password could be [snooped](glossary.md#h.glossary-snooping) by someone on the network, or a user's [authentication cookie](glossary.md#h.glossary-auth-cookie) could be stolen and used in a [session-hijacking](glossary.md#h.glossary-session-hijack) attack that allows an adversary to take control of someone's account (more information on authentication and [cookies](glossary.md#h.glossary-cookies) is included in section E5 [Authentication Token and Cookie Handling](testing_scenarios.md#h.testing-auth-token)).

-Using a browser, a user can check whether https is in use by looking at a web page's URL.
-If the URL starts with *https://*, then the site is using a secure connection, if it begins with *http://* it is not.
+Using a browser, a user can check whether https is in use by looking at a Web page's URL.
+If the URL starts with *https://*, then the site is using a secure connection; if it begins with *http://*, it is not.
 This is a good basic check, but proxy logs of all of the application's requests must be examined (as described in this section) to get the full measure of https usage by an application.

-In an educational setting [Transport Layer Security](glossary.md#h.glossary-transport-layer-security) is a necessity in many - but not all - situations.
+In an educational setting, [transport layer security](glossary.md#h.glossary-transport-layer-security) is a necessity in many -- but not all -- situations.
 Services that collect a username, a password, or any other potentially sensitive information should always use TLS.
-However, an application that doesn't require a login - like a publicly available online calculator that collects no personal information - could be used safely without TLS.
+However, an application that doesn't require a login -- such as a publicly available online calculator that collects no personal information -- could be used safely without TLS.
 In general, though, given the ease with which TLS can be implemented, it is a good thing to look for.

-## E2.2 Exploitability and impact
+## E2.2 Exploitability and Impact

-[Snooping](glossary.md#h.glossary-snooping) of unencrypted network traffic can be accomplished with cursory technical knowledge and off-the-shelf computers, or computers with inexpensive specialized network adapters.
+[Snooping](glossary.md#h.glossary-snooping) of unencrypted network traffic can be accomplished with cursory technical knowledge and off-the-shelf computers or with computers with inexpensive specialized network adapters.
 Programs exist to automate the process of extracting authentication tokens and other unencrypted traffic.

-[Man-in-the-middle](glossary.md#h.glossary-man-in-the-middle) attacks - such as tampering with unencrypted login forms or presenting false SSL certificates to mobile apps - require much more skill and effort on the part of the attacker.
-The impact of data exposure from a successful exploit of Transport Layer Security can be significant - an adversary who can view network traffic may directly snoop sensitive information from the network communications, or may extract passwords or authentication codes that allow access and control of the account itself.
+[Man-in-the-middle](glossary.md#h.glossary-man-in-the-middle) attacks -- such as tampering with unencrypted login forms or presenting false SSL certificates to mobile apps -- require much more skill and effort on the part of the attacker.
+The impact of data exposure from a successful exploit of transport layer security can be significant; an adversary who can view network traffic may directly snoop sensitive information from the network communications or may extract passwords or authentication codes that allow access and control of the account itself.

 ## E2.3 Setup and Tests

 ### E2.3.1 Tools

-The TLS checks for web applications can be performed with a browser and proxy.
+The TLS checks for Web applications can be performed with a browser and proxy.
 The TLS checks for mobile apps can be performed with the mobile app and proxy.
 Refer to the setup instructions in Section C4 [Installing and Using ZAP Proxy to Observe HTTP and HTTPS Traffic](getting_started.md#h.toolkit-zap-proxy) for information on how to configure the tools.

 ### E2.3.2 Tests